 When working with members of the public, many professionals hold public liability insurance.
-This ensures that you are covered if damage or injury should occur to a third party in a place that you conduct business.
+This ensures that you are covered if damaged or injury should occur to a third party in a place where you conduct business.

 Some tutors also hold business and portable equipment insurance.
 As a private tutor, you may rely on certain equipment for your services.
 This could include, for example, laptops, phones or academic resources.

 Wherever you teach or tutor, such as in your own home, in your student’s home, or in a public or rented space, your business equipment could be at risk of damage.
 Protecting your resources keeps your business safe.

 It is also common for private tutors to hold professional indemnity insurance, which is a form of protection against any legal liability as a result of negligent service or advice offered as a professional service.